sunilchhablani/aws-lambda-edge-workshops/Workshop1/Lab1_Security/README.md

 When the function is created and is ready to be associated with a CloudFront distribution, it's highly recommended to first test it to make sure it executes successfully and produces the expected outcome.
 This can be done using a test invoke in Lambda Console.
 Click `Save` and then `Test`.

 You will be prompted with a window that allows you to create a test event - an input for your function.
-Use the event template called "CloudFront Modify Response Header".
+Use the event template called `CloudFront Modify Response Header`.

 <kbd>![x](./img/03-configure-test-event.png)</kbd>